ErsilaForWork/EnglishApp/README.md

 3) Go to the file src/main/resources/hibernate.cfg.xml

-4) In the hibernate.cfg.xml file update properties hibernate.connection.url
+4) In the hibernate.cfg.xml file update properties: hibernate.connection.url;
-    hibernate.connection.username
-    hibernate.connection.password
+    hibernate.connection.username;
+    hibernate.connection.password;

+5) Make sure that your IDE downloaded all External Libraries from POM.xml file;

-5) And after that you can easily run the main method and enjoy from learning English =)
+6) And after that you can easily run the main method and enjoy from learning English =)